wazuh/wazuh-documentation/source/cloud-security/gcp/supported-services/use-cases.rst

 Exporting VPC Flow Logs to Pub/Sub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :doc:`Export logs via sink <>` section explains how to create a sink to export logs to a Pub/Sub topic.
+The :ref:`Export logs via sink <export_logs_via_sink>` section explains how to create a sink to export logs to a Pub/Sub topic.
 However, this would export every single log available, not just the VPC Flow Logs.
 It is possible to configure the sink to export VPC Flow Logs only to a topic, ignoring logs coming from other services by adding a filtering condition to the sink.
-To do so, follow the same instructions as explained in the :doc:`Export logs via sink <>` section but add the following filter in Step 3 - **Choose logs to include in sink**:
+To do so, follow the same instructions as explained in the :ref:`Export logs via sink <export_logs_via_sink>` section but add the following filter in Step 3 - **Choose logs to include in sink**:

 .. code-block:: none